3 Steps to Help Your Kids through their Worst Meltdowns

 If you’re like most parents, your immediate reaction is to want to make it stop.

-When your child is kicking and screaming, especially if he is yelling hateful words or violently throwing things at you or even hitting you – of course you will naturally get triggered by this.
+When your child is kicking and screaming, especially if they’re yelling hateful words or throwing things at you or even hitting you – of course you will naturally get triggered by this!
+Makes so much sense.

 It can trigger your parental impulse to discipline.
 It’s also likely to trigger you into anger or a deeper state of stress.

 When you are emotionally stressed, you don’t have complete access to your rational thinking brain.
-When you’re in fight or flight, the pre-frontal cortex part of your brain goes off-line and it’s difficult to think clearly.
-If you’re in “fight” mode, you’ll want to yell back and punish.
-If you’re in “flight” mode, you’ll want to get away from your child – either by putting him in time out or taking your own time out.
+You’re in fight or flight stress so it’s difficult to think clearly.
+If you’re in “fight” mode, you’ll want to yell or threat or punish.
+If you’re in “flight” mode, you’ll want to get away from your child – either by putting them in a time out or take your own time out.

 Here’s what is important to understand:

-When your child is in the midst of a meltdown, she needs your help.
-She’s in a stress response and she needs you to help her process the big scary feelings.
-She doesn’t have the capacity to think through and comprehend what you’re saying.
-Trying to reason with her, especially yelling or punishing, will make it worse.
-Isolating her in a time out is also counterproductive since it gives her the message that it’s wrong to have these feelings that she has no control over.
-She needs you to be with her – she needs emotional connection.
+When your kids are in the midst of a meltdown, they need your help.
+They’re in a stress response and they need you to help them process the big scary feelings.
+They don’t have the capacity to think through or even hear what you’re saying.
+Trying to reason with them, especially yelling or punishing, will make it worse.
+Isolating them in a time out is also counterproductive since it gives them the message that it’s wrong to have these feelings that they have no control over.
+They need you to be with them – they need emotional connection.

-A great way to reframe this is to view a meltdown as an opportunity to connect with your child and help him develop emotional intelligence.
-Emotional Intelligence is the ability to control impulses, regulate and manage feelings, bounce back from stress, and cope with the ups and downs of life.
-Being with your child during strong emotional outbursts is also an opportunity to build a closer, connected relationship.
+Think of the meltdown as an opportunity to connect with your child and build a closer relationship.
+This helps them develop emotional intelligence – the ability to control impulses, manage feelings, bounce back from stress, and cope with the ups and downs of life.

 This plan is effective for all levels of intensity, even aggressive tantrums.
 (Is there such a thing as a mild tantrum?)
 You may find that any intensity of crying, screaming, and anger can trigger you, especially when you are already stressed or tired.